 - The chequing account has no monthly fees and no minimum balance limit.
 In addition, this account offers you free daily banking facilities.

 - With a Simplii Financial no-fee chequing account, you’ll also get free unlimited transactions.
 This is one of the main selling points of Simplii Financial.
-This feature can be a clincher for all of those who have to make several transactions per day.
+This feature can be a clincher for those who have to make several transactions per day.
 What’s more?
 You could also make potentially unlimited bill payments or debit transactions.

 - Unlimited Interac e-Transfers is another premium feature available in this account without any extra charges.